LERCAutomation/DataSearches-ArcPro-UserGuide/setup/setup.rst

 	.. note:: This attribute affects area calculations; if it is set to 'Clip', any areas calculated will be those of the clipped area, even if the layer is not kept subsequently.

 LoadWarning
-	A Yes/No attribute that defines whether a warning should be issued if this layer is not loaded in ArcGIS.
+	A Yes/No attribute that defines whether a warning should be issued if this layer is not loaded in ArcPro.

 PreSelectLayer
 	A Yes/No attribute that defines whether this layer should be highlighted by default when the tool menu is loaded.